Light infantry: Portugal

 Portuguese light infantry soldiers were known as caçadores (literally "huntsmen").
-Initially organized as a light company in each of the line infantry regiments, the caçadores were latter organized as independent battalions.
+Initially organized as a light company in each of the line infantry regiments, the caçadores were later organized as independent battalions.
 They constituted the elite light infantry of the Portuguese Army during the Peninsular War, being considered by the Duke of Wellington as the "fighting cocks of his army".
 They wore distinctive brown uniforms as an early form of camouflage.

-The caçadores units were disbanded by the Army organization of 1911, but were recreated in 1926 as high readiness units, responsible for defending the border and other strategic points of the Country until the line units could be mobilized.
+The caçadores units were disbanded by the Army reorganization of 1911, but were recreated in 1926 as high readiness units, responsible for defending the border and other strategic points of the Country until the line units could be mobilized.
 In the 1950s, the designation caçadores started to be also given to the expeditionary provisional light infantry battalions and independent companies responsible for reinforcing the overseas territories garrisons.
 These units constituted the bulk of the Portuguese forces engaged in the several theatres of the Portuguese Overseas War, from 1961 to 1975.
 Colonial troops with this title also existed, being recruited among both Portuguese European settlers and from indigenous populations.
 In the 1950s, the Portuguese Air Force formed a unit of paratroopers called caçadores paraquedistas ("parachutist hunters").
 Additional battalions of caçadores paraquedistas were later created in Angola, Mozambique and Portuguese Guinea.
 At the beginning of the 1960s, Portuguese Army raised special forces companies of that were named caçadores especiais (special huntsmen).
 The caçadores especiais wore a brown beret in the colour of the uniforms of the caçadores of the Peninsular War.
 These units were later abolished and the brown beret started to be used by most of the units of the Portuguese Army.

 In 1975, the designation "caçadores" was discontinued in the Portuguese Armed Forces.
 All former units of caçadores were redesigned as "infantry".
 Currently, every infantry soldier of the Portuguese Army is known as atirador.
 Today, the Portuguese Army uses the designation "light infantry" as a generic collective classification of the Paratroopers, Commandos and Special Operations troops, while the remaining infantry is classified as "motorized/mechanized infantry".